Justin Tranter

 Justin Drew Tranter (born June 16, 1980) is an American songwriter, singer, and activist.
-Tranter has written songs for artists such as Britney Spears, Gwen Stefani, Linkin Park, Kelly Clarkson, Sara Bareilles, Selena Gomez, Justin Bieber, DNCE, Citizen Queen, Kesha, Imagine Dragons, Cynthia Erivo, The Knocks, Fifth Harmony, 5 Seconds of Summer, Chappell Roan, Halsey, Ariana Grande, Lady Gaga, Katy Perry, Raye, Bea Miller, Demi Lovato, Dua Lipa, Måneskin, Fall Out Boy and KATSEYE.
-From 2004 to 2014, Tranter was the lead singer of Semi Precious Weapons, a rock band based in New York City.
-Since February 2017, they have been a board member of GLAAD, an organization that promotes LGBT acceptance in the entertainment and news industries.
-Tranter's songs have garnered over 50 million single sales and 40 billion streams on Spotify and YouTube as of May 2021.
+They (Note: Tranter uses both he/him and they/them pronouns but has expressed a preference for the latter.
+This article uses they/them for consistency.) co-founded the New York City-based rock band Semi Precious Weapons, of which they were the lead singer, in 2004.
+The band released three studio albums before disbanding in 2014.
+Since the breakup of Semi Precious Weapons, Tranter has focused on songwriting, establishing a close writing partnership with Julia Michaels and working primarily with pop singers.
+Tranter's highest-certified songs include tracks for Justin Bieber, DNCE, Selena Gomez, Halsey, Imagine Dragons, Maroon 5, Bebe Rexha, Gwen Stefani, and Hailee Steinfeld.
+As of October 2025, songs written by Tranter have garnered over 70 billion streams; their single sales were estimated at 50 million as of May 2021.

+Tranter has received multiple accolades for their songwriting work, including two BMI Pop Awards for Pop Songwriter of the Year in 2017 and 2018 and a nomination for the Grammy Award for Songwriter of the Year, Non-Classical in 2024.
+Two songs they co-wrote, Michaels's "Issues" (2017) and Chappell Roan's "Good Luck, Babe!"
+(2024), were nominated for the Grammy Award for Song of the Year.
+They have written music for film and television, earning a Golden Globe Award for Best Original Song nomination for "Home" (2017) performed by Nick Jonas.
+Tranter is also an advocate for multiple causes, particularly LGBT rights, and was a board member of GLAAD for multiple years starting in 2017.

 Early life

 Justin Drew Tranter was born and grew up in Hawthorn Woods, Illinois.
 They have three older brothers.
 Tranter says that they experienced bullying during their youth, which caused them to be transferred from the Lake Zurich public high school to the Chicago Academy for the Arts after a semester.
 While studying musical theater at the Academy, they started the AIDS Benefit, an annual show run by students to raise awareness for HIV/AIDS.
 Tranter graduated in 1998.
 Following this, they studied at the Berklee College of Music in Boston.
 Along with songwriting, they also took classes in business management.
 While at Berklee, they founded Musicians with a Mission, a scholarship fund for LGBT youth education.